yoprobotics/ai-sales-agent/BUILD_FIX_LOG.md

    - Package was not installed and is only needed for development
    - Commented out the import to prevent build errors

+7. **File formatting error in overview.tsx** ✅
+   - Fixed literal `\n` characters appearing in the file
+   - Replaced with actual line breaks for proper formatting
+   - TypeScript can now compile the file correctly

 ## 🛠️ Configuration Required in Vercel

 ### Environment Variables to Set: